Head and neck cancer: Radiation-induced side effects

 Radiotherapy can cause delayed tissue fibrosis, lower cranial neuropathy and osteoradionecrosis of bones included in the fields of radiation.
-These late changes affect the functions of swallowing, speech, voice, breathing and mouth-opening (trismus) often necessitating placement of a feeding tube and/or tracheostomy.
-Symptoms usually present gradually, years after treatment though there is no agreed definition.
+These late changes affect the functions of swallowing, speech, voice, breathing, and mouth-opening (trismus), often necessitating placement of a feeding tube and/or tracheostomy.
+Symptoms usually present gradually, years after treatment, though there is no agreed-upon definition.

 Several risk factors have been identified (e.g. tumour site, gender, tumour stage), but the evidence base is conflicting.
 Reducing the radiotherapy dose to structures critical to swallowing function may improve function in the longer-term.

 Treatment options for late radiation-associated dysphagia are limited.
-Some, more severely affected patients, choose to undergo a functional laryngectomy which can improve how they feel about swallowing and communication and can facilitate tracheosophageal speech and removal of feeding tubes though outcomes are variable.
+Some, more severely affected patients, choose to undergo a functional laryngectomy which can improve how they feel about swallowing and communication and can facilitate tracheosophageal speech and removal of feeding tubes, though outcomes are variable.

 Psychosocial

 Programs to support the emotional and social well-being of people who have been diagnosed with head and neck cancer may be offered.
 There is no clear evidence on the effectiveness of these interventions or any particular type of psychosocial program or length of time that is most helpful for those with head and neck cancer.